NOTE: We DO NOT sell Firearms or Parts for firearms of any kind. *

 A. Believe it or not, over 70% of Tucker's leather belt holsters are ordered with stamping of some sort.
 They look great plain, so order yours the way you want it.

 Q. Should I get my leather HF1 belt holster lined with smooth cowhide or not?

 A. If you wear your HF1, HF2 and HF3 belt holster daily, the lining will make it last about 50% longer because of the added rigidity.
 Otherwise, it's desirable, but not necessary.
 This does not apply to other holsters, which do not benefit from lining.

 Q. Does Tucker recommend carrying a defensive pistol with a light attached to an accessory rail?

 A. Tucker says, "If you're on a SWAT team, go for it.
 If not, your pistol is a quick-response tool for a sudden and extreme self-defense situation.
 If you have a light on the gun, you may find it distracting enough to slow down your response."

 Q. Do you make small-of-the-back holsters?

 A. Tucker recommends against SOB holsters.
 So do respected firearms instructors.
 It slows your draw and your draw is easily blocked by an opponent at close range.
 It's uncomfortable when seated.
-In addition, if you carry so you draw with your palm facing out, you will likely point the gun at yourself on the way to the target.
+In addition, if you carry so you draw with your palm facing out, you may point the gun at yourself on the way to the target despite practicing not to do so.
 Under stress, that's a terrible idea.